-Big data and technology have become critical to a wide variety of industries in recent years, and the marijuana industry is no exception.
-Databases, predictive analytics, artificial intelligence, and machine learning are having widespread effects on marijuana businesses, investors, regulators, and consumers.
-Cannabiz Media sees those effects through the growth of the Cannabiz Media License Database.
+Big data and technology have become critical to a wide variety of industries in recent years, and the cannabis industry is no exception.
+Today, databases, predictive analytics, artificial intelligence, and machine learning are having widespread effects on cannabis businesses, investors, regulators, and consumers.

-Through advanced data collection and the application of sophisticated algorithms, usable data is now available to help marijuana businesses predict trends, meet consumer demand, comply with regulations, improve the efficacy of medical marijuana, and maximize sales.
+Through advanced data collection and the application of sophisticated algorithms, usable data is now available to help marijuana businesses:

-In fact, the list of possibilities that big data and technology bring to the marijuana industry is very long.
-Let’s take a closer look at three key ways big data and technology are directly impacting the industry.
+Let’s take a closer look at five key ways big data and technology are directly impacting the industry.

 1. Big Data Streamlines the Cannabis Regulatory Process and Helps Close the Scientific Research Gap

 GCAC’s Citizen Green technology uses artificial intelligence and blockchain to collect clinical data directly from consumers in an effort to streamline the regulatory process that impedes the manufacture of innovative marijuana products.
 In simplest terms, the technology rewards people who complete surveys with cryptocurrency – digital tokens – that they can use for products available through global medical cannabis programs.